-- 11.1 If the employee wishes to appeal against the decision of the Principal, such an appeal must be received in writing by the Principal within ten working days of the date of the notification of the committee's decision. - 11.2 The appeal will normally be heard by the Appeals Committee which will include three people not previously involved in the process, usually made up of the Executive Principal and at least 1 governor (although we would always aim for 2 governors.) - 11.3 The appeal should be heard within ten Academy days of the date of the letter of request for the appeal - 11.4 The Appeal Hearing considers all papers relating to the redundancy.
-These papers should include: - Information sent to staff and unions explaining the need for redundancies - The criteria used in the decision on redundancy. - The letter sent to the employee notifying they have been nominated for redundancy. - Any written representation submitted by the employee or their representative. - The Principal's dismissal letter. - 11.5 The Principal will normally present the case for the dismissal by reason of redundancy and be accompanied by the Senior Nominated Person.
-The Senior Nominated Person may in some instances present the case on behalf of the Principal - 11.6 The possible outcomes of an appeal are; - Appeal rejected and no change to the decision to dismiss on the grounds of redundancy. - Appeal successful.
-Dependant on the grounds of the appeal will determine what stage the process will return to, considering the feedback from the appeal hearing. - 11.7 The Executive Principal will confirm the outcome of the hearing by writing to the employee within 10 working days of the hearing.
+- 11.1 If the employee wishes to appeal against the decision of the Principal or member of the Executive Team, such an appeal must be received in writing by the Principal or member of the Executive Team within ten working days of the date of the notification of the decision. - 11.2 The appeal will normally be heard by a Principal or member of the Executive Team who has had no prior involvement in the process - 11.3 The appeal should be heard within ten working days of the date of the letter of request for the appeal - 11.4 The Appeal Hearing considers all papers relating to the redundancy.
+These papers should include: - Information sent to staff and unions explaining the need for redundancies - The criteria used in the decision on redundancy. - The letter sent to the employee notifying they have been nominated for redundancy. - Any written representation submitted by the employee or their representative. - The dismissal letter. - 11.5 The Principal or member of the Executive Team will normally present the case for the dismissal by reason of redundancy and be accompanied by the Senior Nominated Person.
+The Senior Nominated Person may in some instances present the case on behalf of the Principal or member of the Executive Team - 11.6 The possible outcomes of an appeal are; - Appeal rejected and no change to the decision to dismiss on the grounds of redundancy.

+- Appeal successful.
+Dependant on the grounds of the appeal will determine what stage the process will return to, considering the feedback from the appeal hearing. - 11.7 The Chair will confirm the outcome of the hearing by writing to the employee within 10 working days of the hearing.